nottinghamcollege/HTML-Email-Boilerplate-Redux/USAGE.md

 	<tr>
 		<td>ENABLE_OUTLOOK_WEBMAIL_RESET_CSS</td>
 		<td>
-			<a href="https://www.emailonacid.com/blog/article/industry-news/outlook.com-accounts-begin-migration-to-office-365-interface" target="_blank">Outlook.com is being migrated over to the Office 365 platform</a>, the majority of Microsoft Accounts i.e. @live, @msn @hotmail, @outlook etc. should have already been migrated over, but there may still be a portion of the userbase still present on the older Outlook.com platform.
-The purpose of this configuration variable was to reset the containing &lt;div&gt; width and to reset a crazy default line-height value via two CSS classes .ExternalClass and .ReadMsgBody.
+			<a href="https://www.emailonacid.com/blog/article/industry-news/outlook.com-accounts-begin-migration-to-office-365-interface" target="_blank">Outlook.com is being migrated over to the Office 365 platform</a>, the majority of Microsoft Accounts i.e. @live, @msn @hotmail, @outlook etc. should have already been migrated over, but there may still be a portion of the user base still present on the older Outlook.com platform.
+The purpose of this configuration variable was to reset the wrapping &lt;div&gt; element of the email body and normalise a crazy default line-height value via two CSS classes .ExternalClass and .ReadMsgBody.
 However, this reset will no longer be required once the older Outlook.com platform is retired completely.
 For now, the reset code remains enabled by default, but will likely be removed in the near future.
 		</td>
 	</tr>
 	<tr>